-The short answer to this question is yes, cocaine is very addictive.
-It is not as physically addictive as other substances in that it doesn’t have the same kind of severe withdrawal symptoms as other substances like benzodiazepines, opiates or alcohol.
-However, it is chemically addictive and psychologically addictive.
+Cocaine is very addictive.
+It is not as physically addictive as other substances, like benzos, opiates or alcohol in that it doesn’t cause the same kind of severe withdrawal symptoms.
+However, cocaine is chemically addictive and psychologically addictive.

-If cocaine is used in large doses, it can create different feelings, however.
-In large doses, it may can create feelings of anxiety, rapid heart rate, violent behavior, a sense of paranoia and high blood pressure.
-It can also increase your risk of having a heart attack.
+However, cocaine can cause different feelings if it is used in large doses.
+These include anxiety, rapid heart rate, violent behavior, a sense of paranoia and high blood pressure.

 Continue reading at Signs, Symptoms and Side Effects of Cocaine Abuse →